LinyangLee/LinyangLee.github.io/contents/home.md

+He is working on LLM reasoning via synthetic data generation for the InternLM series in Shanghai AI Lab.

-He obtained his PhD in computer science at Fudan University, advised by Prof. Xipeng Qiu.
+He obtained his PhD in computer science at Fudan University, advised by Prof. Xipeng Qiu, focusing on AI safety and reliability.

+He worked at Tencent AI LAB advised by Dr. Duyu Tang.

 #### Email
 linyangli19@fudan.edu.cn